suborbital/docs/website/docs/compute/customizing-functions/fully-qualified-function-names.md

 ## Environment name

-The domain of your email address should match the `environment` you configure for Compute, i.e. if your email is `sally@awesomeco.com`, your Compute environment would be called `com.awesomeco`.
+The domain of your email address should match the `environment` you configure for Compute, i.e. if your email is `laika@suborbital.dev`, your Compute environment would be called `dev.suborbital`.

 ## FQFN URLs